 Top Ten answers to frequent questions we receive:

-1) This is how it all works: You pick a patch, and a cap.
-We sew and ship.
+1) This is how this whole build your custom cap thing works here at Megadeluxe: You pick a patch, and a cap.
+We sew in-house and ship.

-2) Regarding sold-out vintage patches: there's no way to predict when, or if, a partiuclar patch will show up again.
-That's vintage for you.
+2) Regarding our sold-out vintage patches: there's no way to predict when, or if, a particular patch will show up again.
+However we do have notifications on some patch pages that will automically email you once we restock a patch.

-3) As of this date, it takes 7-9 business days for us to ship out an order.
-We keep our shipping out dates here.
+3) We keep our shipping out dates here.

-5) All of our patches are vintage, and we don't sell them by themselves.
-Only with a cap or jacket.
+5) All of our cap size patches are vintage, and we don't sell them alone – only on caps.
+However we do sell our jacket patches alone or with a jacket.

 6) We carry Flexfit, Richardson and New Era caps.
-Some of the best-built cap in the business.
+Some of the best-built caps in the business.

 7) Sorry, custom embroidery is not a service we provide.
 However we do provide sewing services.